amelie-prentice/stats220/README.md

 ## Purpose

-The purpose of this project is to create a meme image and gif inspired by a meme I have found online.
-Though the original purpose was quite simple, I made sure to explore new ideas on my own as well
+The **purpose** of this project is to create a meme image and gif inspired by a meme I have found online.
+Though the original purpose was quite simple, I made sure to explore new ideas on my own as well.

 ## Inspiration